adamgordonbell/password_generator/article.md

 With the project set up, I needed to configure how Railway would build and run our application.
 A lot of this is done for me, using NIXPACKS.
 Instead of creating a dockerfile with a specific python version and then installing my requirements into it, most of this is autodetected by [NIXPACKS](https://nixpacks.com/docs/providers/python) and seems to work right off the bat.

 However, I do have some specific requirements I need to customize: I need to run a setup script and I need to use `gunicorn` to serve my flask app.
-I can change these in the railway UI but I decide to use the a config file (`railway.toml`) in my repo:
+I can change these in the Railway UI but I decide to use the a config file (`railway.toml`) in my repo:

 ```toml
 [build]